GauthamaSid/POP3_Server/README.md

     python pop3_server.py
     ```

-3. Connect to the server using a POP3 client (e.g., Outlook, Thunderbird) and configure the client with the server address (`localhost`) and port (`1100`).Or alternatively use telnet:  \n
+3. Connect to the server using a POP3 client (e.g., Outlook, Thunderbird) and configure the client with the server address (`localhost`) and port (`1100`).Or alternatively use telnet client on windows( remember to enable it in "Turn Windows features on or off"):

     ```bash
     telnet localhost 1100